top of page

 Before I started DR, I was lost, hopeless.
 I was stuck in self-destructive patterns of thoughts, beliefs, and behaviors.
 My whole sense of self was broken and my ego shattered.
 I was ready to end my life.
 I hit my knees and asked God to send me a life-line.
 I tried other recovery programs and methods and knew I needed something new and different.
 Deep Recovery was that lifeline that God gave me.

 I would love to say the first time around, I gained control of it all.
 But I knew that I finally discovered something that started transformation at my core!
-It began a process, and now I have attended three, 12-week courses.
+It began a process, and now I have attended every 12-week course since 2021.
 First, I started to become aware of the false beliefs that were the "operating systems" of my life.
 Then I learned a number of tools that gave me back control over myself.
+I have gained some much needed healing and freedom from the thoughts and behaviors that kept me stuck for so long.
+I am beyond grateful to both God and Fr.
+Matthew.
+For the first time, I am truly proud of man I am becoming.

 Portrait of a Young Man

 I heartily endorse the Deep Recovery program.
-You have nothing to lose – and who knows what you might gain?

 bottom of page